gopikakeshav/MLB_sql_analysis/SQL_code_analysis.md

 				FROM cte_school
 				)

-SELECT	a.schoolid, b.name_full as School_name, players
+SELECT	b.name_full as School_name, players
 FROM	cte_ranking a LEFT JOIN school_details b
 		ON a.schoolid = b.schoolid
 WHERE	ranking <=5